-6.20.1.1 Transfer of recorded data for post-accident/incident analysis (for example, CCTV, JRU, energy metering data), or any other data that requires to be transferred between users, for example, data from train staff, time table data.

-- 6.20.2.1 To support railway operations it is needed to have the capability to exchange data accurately and quickly. - 6.20.2.2 In EU countries, the transfer of energy metering data shall be compliant to [ENE TSI].
+- 6.20.1.1 Transfer of recorded data for post-accident/incident analysis (for example, CCTV, JRU, energy metering data), or any other data that requires to be transferred between users, for example, data from train staff, time table data. - 6.20.2 Rationale - 6.20.2.1 To support railway operations it is needed to have the capability to exchange data accurately and quickly. - 6.20.2.2 In EU countries, the transfer of energy metering data shall be compliant to [ENE TSI].

-- 6.20.4.1 Only authorised users shall be able to transfer recorded data. - 6.20.4.2 All railway operational data (for example train identity, engine identity, functional identity, location data etc.) shall be able to be transferred together with the recorded data.
+- 6.20.3.1 Any authorised user excluding members of the public. - 6.20.4 Functional attributes - 6.20.4.1 Only authorised users shall be able to transfer recorded data. - 6.20.4.2 All railway operational data (for example train identity, engine identity, functional identity, location data etc.) shall be able to be transferred together with the recorded data.

-- 6.20.5.1 National protocols and legislation shall be taken into account when defining the types of data communications that are required to be recorded and accessed. - 6.20.5.2 Only authorised users shall be able to access recorded communication and transfer the data. - 6.20.5.3 Sufficient retention of recorded communications shall be implemented in accordance with the Railway Undertaking's requirements that allow transfer at a later date.
+- 6.20.5.1 National protocols and legislation shall be taken into account when defining the types of data communications that are required to be recorded and accessed. - 6.20.5.2 Only authorised users shall be able to access recorded communication and transfer the data.

+6.20.5.3 Sufficient retention of recorded communications shall be implemented in accordance with the Railway Undertaking's requirements that allow transfer at a later date.

 6.20.6.1 This section provides information relating to the relationships that exist between this application and others.
-It is envisaged that a user profile that includes this application will also have all related applications shown in Table 124 included within their profile.
+It is envisaged that a user profile that includes this application will also have all related applications shown in Table 133 included within their profile.

 Ref Title of related application

 8.3 Role management and presence

 8.4 Location services

-8.6 Authorisation of data communication
+8.5 Authorisation of communication

 8.7 Authorisation of application

-8.8 Prioritisation
+8.8 QoS Class Negotiation

+8.12 Arbitration

-Table 124: Transfer of data - related application list
+Table 133: Transfer of data - related application list